awsdocs/aws-data-exchange-user-guide/doc_source/cloudwatch-events.md

 }
 ```

-## CloudWatch Events for adding data sets<a name="events-add-data-sets"></a>
+## CloudWatch events for adding data sets<a name="events-add-data-sets"></a>

 When adding data sets, the detail type of the CloudWatch event is set to `Data Sets Published to Product`\.
-Here is an example CloudWatch event body for an added data set:
+Here is an example CloudWatch event body for an added data set\.

 ```
 {